Friday, September 5, 2025

 “My heritage is to Me like a speckled vulture; the vultures all around are against her.
 Come, assemble all the beasts of the field, bring them to devour!”
 Jeremiah 12:9

-Jesus used a similar metaphor to Jeremiah’s when He spoke of wicked vineyard tenants who beat and killed the owner’s representatives.
+In Luke 20:18, Jesus used a similar metaphor to Jeremiah’s when He spoke of wicked vineyard tenants who beat and killed the owner’s representatives.
 Jesus said that the owner would kill those tenants.
-Jerusalem was top heavy with rich rulers at time of her collapse.
-They were neither serving God nor His people.
-[12]
+Jerusalem had an abundance of rich rulers at time of her collapse.
+They were serving themselves not God or His people.

 “The plunderers have come on all the desolate heights in the wilderness, for the sword of the Lord shall devour from one end of the land to the other end of the land; no flesh shall have peace.”
 Jeremiah 12:12

-War and the plundering of wealth that follows war is a result of sin.
-If people would humble themselves before God, repent of their evil deeds, and ask for His intervention, God would intervene and give them new hearts that are capable of loving one another.
+War and plundering wealth are works of the flesh.
+If they would have humbled themselves before God, repented of their evil deeds, and asked for His intervention, God would have intervened and gave them new hearts capable of loving Him and loving one another.

 “They have sown wheat but reaped thorns; they have put themselves to pain but do not profit.
 But be ashamed of your harvest because of the fierce anger of the Lord.”
 Jeremiah 12:13